What is a Cheese Wedding Cake?

 Natural decorations complement the natural beauty of cheese perfectly.
 Rosemary and Lavender sprigs can be a really effective and simple design feature.
 Fresh fruits & berries can also add a touch of colour.
 If you'd like to match your wedding colours, you can tie ribbons around each tier, or ask your florist to create a small arrangement to sit on top of your cake.
 You can also go neutral with raffia ribbon and let the cheese do the talking, however take care to avoid a ribbon which may drop threads onto the cheese.
-Some couples like to add one of our slate cheese markers to label each tier and add tealights to each tier or around the base.
+Some couples like to add labels to each tier and add tealights to each tier or around the base.

 Will the cheese be ok if it’s left out on display all day?